Areas of Expertise

-Mark Stencel is co-director of the Duke Reporters' Lab and visiting faculty at the DeWitt Wallace Center for Media & Democracy in Duke's Sanford School of Public Policy.
+Mark Stencel is co-director of the Duke Reporters' Lab and teaches journalism at the DeWitt Wallace Center for Media & Democracy in Duke's Sanford School of Public Policy.

 He has been a visiting faculty member and digital fellow at the Poynter Institute in St. Petersburg, Florida.
 He is a former board chair for the Student Press Law Center and an advisory board member for Mercer University’s Center for Collaborative Journalism in Macon, Georgia.
 He graduated from the University of Virginia with a degree in Soviet studies -- but that was the year before the Soviet Union ceased to exist, so his credentials as a media "futurist" should be considered with journalistic skepticism.